 Where to eat: Of course, if you’re staying at the Witchery, it would be a crying shame not to eat here.
 It’s renowned for its generous seafood platters, wild game, steaks and Angus beef steak tartare.
 A real splash-out type of dining experience, so make an evening of it.

 What?
 Taking place in the New Town, there is a slightly more bohemian feel to this bookish festival whose nucleus is in the splendid gardens of Charlotte Square – the jewel of the New Town’s Georgian crown.
 Entry to the gardens is free (though you have to pay for many talks and special shows) and in recent years, the festival has spread out to encompass nearby George Street, creating one big, warm and fuzzy tented village.

-There are regular appearances by Man Booker prize winners – this year Arundhati Roy (author of The God of Small Things) will be in conversation with Scotland’s First Minister Nicola Sturgeon – and in a world where our trust in the written word is increasingly brought into question, you can look forward to impassioned debates.
+There are regular appearances by Man Booker prize winners and in a world where our trust in the written word is increasingly brought into question, you can look forward to impassioned debates, too.

 Where to stay: The apartments at the Eden Locke Hotel couldn’t really get much more chic – think Scandi minimalism with candy coloured walls.
 The location slap bang in the centre of the New Town is pretty hard to beat too – meaning you can easily pop home to read your new book between events.

 Where to eat: In a short space of time, Forage and Chatter, a daring basement restaurant on the edge of the West End, which serves modern Scottish cuisine, has become recognised as one of the city’s best.